Graduate Student Resources

 - Liaison between students and MU faculty/staff and family members.

-- All academic accommodation, including private testing and extended time.
+- All academic accommodation, including private testing and extended time, for any classes in which the student has signed up for tutoring.

 Applications to The HELP Program must be made separately from the application to the university.